- Best match between your company and the equipment appraiser.

 - Know who is going to be escorting the appraiser through the location.
-Make sure the person has all of the knowledge about the equipment that the appraiser may need such as history, maintenance and costs.
+Make sure the person has all the knowledge about the equipment that the appraiser may need such as history, maintenance and costs.

 - Have a copy of your asset list for yourself, in control and ready to go.

 - Have a route picked out, try to have a flow to the walk-through that either matches your asset list or is the most time efficient.
-Don’t forget to schedule for a break – this is hard, mentally-challenging work on both you and your appraiser.
+Don’t forget to schedule for a break – this is hard, mentally-challenging work for both you and your appraiser.

 - If the machinery isn’t running (best due to safety) it’s perfectly fine if you choose to describe what you are using the machinery for.
 As a matter of fact, this helps the appraiser determine that’s its being used in its highest and best use.